 In twisted bilayer graphene, commensuration occurs and finite unit cells form at twist angles of $\theta(m,n)=\text{Arg}[(me^{-i\pi/6}+ne^{i\pi/6})/(ne^{-i\pi/6}+me^{i\pi/6})]$ for integers $m$, $n$ \cite{campanera2007density}.
 Of these, $(m,n)=(1,2)$ and $(1,4)$, corresponding to $\theta=30\mp 8.213^\circ$, have the smallest unit cells and largest interlayer coherence \cite{shallcross2008quantum}.
 Twist angles $\theta$ and $60^\circ-\theta$ correspond to structures with equal unit cell areas, but opposite sublattice-exchange (SE) parities \cite{mele2010commensuration}.
 SE-odd structures have points with $C_3$ symmetry, while SE-even structures have points with $C_6$ symmetry.
 As shown in Fig. \ref{fig:structures} panels (a-d), SE-odd and SE-even structures are also related by interlayer lattice translations.

 Commensuration ensures that the layer Dirac cones are separated by a reciprocal lattice vector \cite{mele2010commensuration}, which leads to an interlayer coherence that changes the low energy behavior from that of two uncoupled Dirac cones with linear band crossings to quadratic band touchings in the SE-odd case and a gapped structure in the SE-even case \cite{mele2010commensuration}.
 These SE-odd structure at $21.79^\circ$ is identical to the Bernal graphene bilayer but with an energy scale that is two orders of magnitude smaller.
 DFT calculations find that this interlayer coherence scale, $V_0$ is $\sim 4$ meV \cite{shallcross2008quantum}, although this is at the energy resolution limit of DFT.
 Using a different $V_0$ linearly scales the results with no qualitative changes.
 Using a two-center Slater-Koster type tight-binding model for hopping between the $p_z$ orbitals of the carbon atoms \cite{trambly2010localization,moon2013optical}, we find the low energy band structure of these systems in the absence of an applied electric field $\mathcal{E}=0$ and show the results in Fig. \ref{fig:structures} panels (e-h).
-The low energy states are near the $K$ and $K'$ points of the superlattice Brillouin zone and so we expand in $\bm{q}=\bm{k}-\bm{k}_K$ about $K$.
+The low energy states are near the $K$ and $K'$ points of the superlattice Brillouin zone and we expand in $\bm{q}=\bm{k}-\bm{k}_K$ about $K$.
 Using this tight-binding model we find an interlayer coherence scale of $V_0=3.0$ meV, which we use for the remainder of the paper \footnote{See Supplemental Material at [URL will be inserted by publisher] for parameters for the tight-binding model.}.

 As shown by one of us in Ref. \onlinecite{mele2010commensuration}, the low-energy continuum model for these systems are those of layer Dirac cones coupled by interlayer coupling terms.
 Explicitly, \begingroup \arraycolsep{0.3pt}